chriskpeterson/vuepress2/docs/synergy.md

 ------

-For this program, I work on solution-level documentation and server as an intermediary between writers to ensure content consistency.
+For this program, I work on solution-level documentation and serve as an intermediary between writers to ensure content consistency.

 ## HPE Synergy software releases